top of page

 Nibelung - Stories of Heroes & Worms

 Ancient Worms, Germany is central to the story of Germanic hero Siegfried and epic poem Nibelungenlied (Song of the Nibelungs).
 Prince of Xanten, Siegfried's not discriminating.
 He treats dragons, Dwarfs and damsels with equal disdain.
-Scheming relatives are his undoing.
+Scheming relatives are his nemesis.

 An eighteenth century painting of Kriemhild, Queen of Xanten and Burgundy, accusing wily Hagen of murdering her husband Siegfried.